Hash-AK/path-convert/README.md

 I hope this can help you!

+This is also shared on [NPM](https://www.npmjs.com/package/path-convert-js).
+To install simply do : npm i path-convert-js

 I used AI to debug and tune my code, but it's coded in majority by me, with some code from w3school, StackOverflow and the like.
 Made for [Hackclub](https://hackclub.com)'s minus-twelve YSWS